Profile: Amanda Knox

 But he added: "Even the thought that she could be a killer is impossible for me."

-After his release, Mr Sollecito said they were no longer in a relationship and Miss Knox had found a new boyfriend.'Heads held high'
+After his release, Sollecito said they were no longer in a relationship and Knox had found a new boyfriend.'Heads held high'

-She is living back in her home city Seattle and studying creative writing, said David Marriott, the Knox family media adviser, quoted by the New York Times.
+She has been living back in her home city Seattle and studying creative writing, said David Marriott, the Knox family media adviser, quoted by the New York Times.